cstack/db_tutorial/_parts/part8.md

 ## Insertion Into a Leaf Node

-In this article we're only going to implement enough to get get a single-node tree.
+In this article we're only going to implement enough to get a single-node tree.
 Recall from last article that a tree starts out as an empty leaf node:

 {% include image.html url="assets/images/btree1.png" description="empty btree" %}